 Those Who Did Not Take Their 2022 Update Courses MUST START over with the 6-Hour Initial Courses.

 Ohio law requires that each mayor of a municipal corporation who is authorized to conduct a mayor’s court pursuant to Chapter 1905 of the Ohio Revised Code and who wishes to exercise the jurisdiction and authority granted pursuant to Chapter 1905, O.R.C. receive Supreme Court approved training.

 The Ohio Municipal League has been certified by the Ohio Supreme Court to conduct the required classroom instruction.
 Each person who successfully completes an accredited education program will receive a certificate attesting to the satisfactory completion of the study course.
 The Ohio Municipal League maintains a record of all the individuals who attended the League's accredited education programs; however, it is the responsibility of each individual to know what courses they need to take each year.

-A magistrate- (a licensed attorney who has practiced for the past 3 years in Ohio) must have this initial training before hearing court (per the Ohio Supreme Court).
+Magistrate- (a licensed attorney who has practiced for the past 3 years in Ohio) must have this initial training before hearing court cases (per the Ohio Supreme Court).

-Refund Policy: No refunds will be made unless cancellation is received in writing 7 days prior to the training.
-You can email Zwade@omlohio.org for cancellations.
+No Show & Refund Policy: Email email@example.com for cancellations.
+No refunds will be made unless cancellation is received in writing a week prior to the training.
+No refund for “no shows”